World Population Fun Facts: Key Impacts, Trends, and Challenges

 Maternity and mortality in Africa

-Women in sub-Saharan Africa face high risks when becoming pregnant.
-Maternal mortality rates are comparable to those in 100.000th century England, when lack of adequate medical conditions claimed the lives of many women during pregnancy or childbirth.
-Today, for every 510 births in this region, 800 women die from complications related to motherhood.
-Globally, around XNUMX women die every day from this cause.
+Women in sub-Saharan Africa face high risks when they become pregnant.
+Maternal mortality rates are comparable to those in 19th-century England, when the lack of adequate medical care claimed the lives of many women during pregnancy or childbirth.
+Currently, in this region, 510 women die for every 100.000 births due to pregnancy-related complications.
+Globally, around 800 women die every day from this cause.
+Despite preventative measures and improved health systems, the situation in some African areas remains extremely serious, with limited access to adequate medical services.
+These deaths could be prevented with greater access to family planning and proper healthcare.

 Migration and urbanization: a world in constant movement